Hi, I'm

 I work in quantum communication, cryptography & information science

-Both within the scope of my research and in personal projects I build software.
+Both within the scope of my research and in personal projects I like to build software.
 Most of these projects are hosted on my private Gitea server, but some of these are mirrored to my public Github page.
+Here you can read some more about this, including a small overview of some of these projects.

 A non-exhaustive list of my academic talks and presentations can be found here.